 As part of the renovations, Linden Park had all of its core infrastructure systems upgraded to provide highly efficient central heating and cooling systems, new windows, new domestic plumbing, and new elevators.
-The community boast all new apartment interiors with energy efficient appliances and water saving devices; new laundry facilities and lounges on every floor; new community gardens and landscaping; new security systems and lighting, and universal design standards throughout the building which have significantly improved the quality of life for the residents.
+The community boasts all new apartment interiors with energy efficient appliances and water saving devices; new laundry facilities and lounges on every floor; new community gardens and landscaping; new security systems and lighting, and Universal Design Standards throughout the building all of which have significantly improved the quality of life for the residents.
 Additional amenities include a new catering kitchen, game room, computer lab, fitness room, wellness center, hair salon, and a solarium over-looking the gardens.
 A robust set of services is being offered to enhance the senior living experience and to encourage aging-in-place, an enormous benefit not only to the residents but the neighborhood and the entire Baltimore community.

 As a part of the redevelopment of the site, the development team subdivided the lot to provide for the development of a new apartment building with approximately 60-65 units of market-rate housing at the corner of Eutaw Place and McMechen Streets.
-The proceeds from the sale of the Eutaw Place parcel provided additional funding to the redevelopment of Memorial Apartments.
-The development of this site, with the preservation of 266 affordable senior units and the new market rate apartments, will fulfill the vision of the HUD Choice Neighborhoods Plan to enhance the development of this intersection by tying Bolton Hill and Eutaw Place together, as a vibrant, mixed-income neighborhood.
+MAC used the proceeds from the sale of the Eutaw Place parcel to provide additional funding to the redevelopment of Memorial Apartments.
+The development of this site, with the preservation of 266 affordable senior units and the new market rate apartments, fulfills the vision of the HUD Choice Neighborhoods to enhancing the development of this intersection by tying Bolton Hill and Eutaw Place together, as a vibrant, mixed-income neighborhood.

 Learn more at: www.seniorlivingbaltimoremd.com